tsheporamantso/Hello-Microverse/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-This project is about Microverse Linters configuration and ensuring that all linters checks pass, and also adding a simple HTML tag with text and basic CSS styling.
+This project is about Microverse Linters configuration and ensuring that all linters checks pass, and also add & display a simple HTML text and basic CSS styling.

 **[Hello Microverse]** is a simple massage for linter practice